Windows 8/2012, DAC, and you

 In short: you need control of your AD user properties.
 And you need to know every time they change, who changed them, and why.
 Plus you need to be able to control critical properties on critical objects so only key admins can change them.

-Enter StealthINTERCEPT for Directory Authority.
+Enter StealthINTERCEPT.
 It gives you complete control over all properties of all objects in AD – who can change them, who *is* changing them, what they changed the properties to, and what the properties changed from.
 Plus a bunch more useful information about the changes.
 It sends real-time notifications, it gives you the audit trail you need, and it protects critical objects and properties from getting changed in the first place.
 One stop shopping for keeping your admins sane and your auditors happy.